mpstv/users-list/README.md

 # users-list

-A simple application to edit the list of users.
-For data storage is used localstorage.
-Using Vue, Vuex and Vuetify.
+A simple application to edit the list of users (something like a to-do list).
+Using Vue, Vuex (and localstorage via vuex-persist) and Vuetify.

 ## Project setup